“I do not think of the Muses as deities

 but as personifications of a state of mind that an artist must tap…”

-“Muse” in this regard is used to describe a relationship with the creative self.
-The goal of having a creative principle as a Muse, is to generate and/or activate thoughts and techniques that make creativity easier.
+“Muse” in this regard is used to describe a relationship with the creative self - our self-talk is crucial to both our creative success and our happiness.
+The goal of having a creative principle as a Muse, is to generate and/or activate thoughts and techniques that make creativity easier and life more fulfilling.

-The ten principles packaged as nine Modern Day Muses (and a Bodyguard) call upon the imagination, playfulness, and kid-like inclination to relate to creative principles as entities.
+The personification of principles as Muses calls upon the same imagination, playfulness, and kid-like spirit that is important in the creative process.
 However, if you are not drawn to the whimsical nature of a Muse, don’t throw the creative principles out with the whimsy.
-Each Muse represents powerful creative tools and strategies that can be used without the Muse label.
+Each Muse represent a powerful creative tool and strategy that can be used without the Muse label.

 1. Aha-phrodite, The Muse of Paying Attention